fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     Which outputted the same results as shown above.
 It may have cost some simplicity as we are now one line farther from having it working, but it is more explicit in telling the user this is not just a normal actor.

-    Another detail I worked on was the kernel variaty.
+    Another detail I worked on was the kernel variety.
 The Gaussian Kernel isn't the only one available to model density distributions, there are several others that can do that job, as it can be seen in this `scikit-learn piece of documentation <https://scikit-learn.org/stable/modules/density.html>`_ and this `Wikipedia page on kernels <https://en.wikipedia.org/wiki/Kernel_(statistics)>`_.
 Based off the scikit-learn KDE implementation, I worked on implementing the following kernels inside our API, that can be chosen as a parameter when calling the